Dr Edmund Richardson

 Cambridge University Press published my first book, Classical Victorians: Scholars, Scoundrels & Generals in Pursuit of Antiquity, as the inaugural title in their new Classics After Antiquity series.
 Victorian Britain set out to make the ancient world its own - and this is the story of how it failed.
 It is the story of the embittered classical prodigy who turned to gin and opium, the general who longed to be an Homeric hero - and the virtuoso forger who tricked the greatest scholars of the age.
 Classical Victorians was longlisted for the Criticos Prize in 2013 - reviews include Common Knowledge, Notes & Queries, Journal of Hellenic Studies and Journal of Roman Studies.

 Bloomsbury published my edited volume, Classics in Extremis, in late 2018.
 Classics in Extremis reimagines classical reception.
-Its contributors explore some of the most remarkable, hard-fought and unsettling claims ever made on the ancient world: from the coal-mines of England to the paradoxes of Borges, from Victorian sexuality to the trenches of the First World War to contemporary right-wing politics.
-How does the reception of the ancient world change under impossible strain?
 Its protagonists are 'marginal' figures who resisted that definition in the strongest terms.
-Contributors argue for a decentered model of classical reception: where the 'marginal' shapes the 'central' as much as vice versa – and where the most unlikely appropriations of antiquity often have the greatest impact.
-What kind of distortions does the model of 'centre' and 'margins' produce?
-How can 'marginal' receptions be recovered most effectively?
-Bringing together some of the leading scholars in the field, Classics in Extremis moves beyond individual case studies to develop fresh methodologies and perspectives on the study of classical reception.
+Its contributors explore some of the most remarkable, hard-fought and unsettling claims ever made on the ancient world, and argue for a decentered model of classical reception: where the 'marginal' shapes the 'central' as much as vice versa – and where the most unlikely appropriations of antiquity often have the greatest impact.

 My current research project, Alexandrias, tracks the search for Alexander the Great and the cities he founded, from Egypt to Afghanistan.
-The ways in which these Alexandrias were sought and recovered, it will argue, challenge current perspectives on the development of historiography and archaeology, and Alexander’s influence on later cultures.
 Alexandrias argues that error and misdirection – sometimes parasitical on equally false and elusive ancient material – can be engines of knowledge.
-It explores how the relationships between later cultures and the ancient world have been shaped by the awareness of loss; by the presence of what cannot be recalled.
-It asks whether history’s goal should truly be to remember everything – or should it sometimes let itself (in the manner of John Donne) be ‘re-begot / Of absence, darkness, death; things which are not’?
+It explores how the relationships between later cultures and the ancient world have been shaped by the awareness of loss.

 - Classical Reception Studies